-Most of our water urns are designed to float for a short period of time, before sinking slowly to the bottom of the sea, where they will gradually dissolve and become one with the water over a short period of time.
+Most of our urns for water burials are designed to float for a short period of time, before sinking slowly to the bottom of the sea, where they will gradually dissolve and become one with the water over a short period of time.

-This varies on the design, most of our water urns will dissolve, once submerged within 5-10 minutes.
+This varies on the design, most of our water urns will dissolve completely, once submerged, within a few hours.
 Our Salt Urns take considerably longer, but the natural breakdown of the urn will occur under the water.

 If you are looking to scatter ashes in a river, Scattering ashes on water - laws, you are free to do so, with the exception that you do not place any additional items into the water with the ashes (eg metals, plastics etc)

-If you are looking to scatter the ashes of your loved on at the waters edge, there are a few things to plan ahead as to make sure your ceremony goes to plan.
+If you are looking to scatter the ashes of your loved one at the water's edge, there are a few things to plan ahead as to make sure your ceremony goes to plan.
 First, make sure you check the tide times, it is best to scatter ashes, or use a water urn, on a low tide to prevent any ashes remaining on the beach.

 It is advisable to choose a quieter location, away from crowds of people or at a quiet time of the day.

-Please read our scattering ashes page for the full laws and regulations of scattering your loved ones ashes.
+Please read our detailed guide on scattering ashes at sea for the full laws and regulations of scattering your loved one's ashes.

 If you are looking to take the ashes overseas, please read our section on overseas travel with ashes.